 - GLXY shares jumped 11%, closing at $21.15 with a forward P/E of 47.2x

-- Management framed the AUM target as a platform-scale ambition, not a near-term forecast
+- Management called the AUM target a platform-scale ambition, not a near-term forecast

-- Next earnings report will be the first real test: watch for net inflow data and fee-earning AUM breakdown
+- Next earnings report is the first real test: look for net inflow data and a fee-earning AUM breakdown

 What Actually Happened

-The 11% pop didn't happen in a vacuum.
-Broader crypto stocks ripped higher on the same day as a US-Iran ceasefire sent risk appetite surging across every speculative corner of the market.
-Separating how much of Galaxy's move was company-specific versus macro beta is basically impossible on a day like this.
+The 11% pop didn't happen on its own.
+Broader crypto stocks rallied the same day a US-Iran ceasefire sent risk appetite surging across every speculative corner of the market.
+Separating Galaxy's company-specific move from the sector-wide bid is impossible on a day like this.

 The Catch

-The other problem: crypto AUM is uniquely volatile.
-A 40% drawdown in Bitcoin doesn't just hurt sentiment.
-It mechanically shrinks your AUM even if no client pulls a dollar.
-Any AUM target in this sector comes with an invisible asterisk that reads "assuming prices cooperate."
+There's a structural problem, too.
+Crypto AUM is uniquely volatile.
+A 40% drawdown in Bitcoin doesn't just hurt sentiment — it mechanically shrinks AUM even if no client pulls a dollar.
+Any AUM target in this sector carries an invisible asterisk: "assuming prices cooperate."

 Bottom Line